-There are potential conflicts of interest to which the Trustees and officers of Artis are subject to in connection with the ongoing operations of Artis.
+There are potential conflicts of interest to which the Trustees and Officers of Artis are subject to in connection with the ongoing operations of Artis.

-Each of Armin Martens, President and Chief Executive Officer of Artis, and Cornelius Martens, a Trustee, is a director and senior officer of Marwest Management Canada Ltd. ("Marwest") and various other companies affiliated with Marwest.
-Armin Martens and Cornelius

-Martens and related parties also own and control Marwest and its affiliates.
-The individuals above serve as Trustees and/or senior officers of Artis and are, through Marwest and its affiliates or other entities engaged in a wide range of real estate activities, including the development, acquisition, divestiture and management of real estate.
+Marwest Management Canada Ltd. ("Marwest") and various other companies affiliated with Marwest are owned by immediate family members of Armin Martens and related parties.
+Marwest and various other companies affiliated Marwest engage in a wide range of real estate activities, including the construction and development, acquisition, divestiture and management of real estate.
+Marwest and its affiliated companies provide certain property management, property development and construction services to Artis.

-The Declaration of Trust does not restrict the Trustees or officers of Artis from being engaged (directly or indirectly) in real estate and business transactions in which their individual interests actually, or are perceived to be, in conflict with the interests of Artis.
-Accordingly, there can be no guarantee that the Trustees and officers of Artis, when acting in a capacity other than as a Trustee or officer of Artis will act in the best interests of Artis in connection with their real estate activities.
+The Declaration of Trust does not restrict the Trustees or Officers of Artis from being engaged (directly or indirectly) in real estate and business transactions in which their individual interests actually, or are perceived to be, in conflict with the interests of Artis.
+Accordingly, there can be no guarantee that the Trustees and Officers of Artis, when acting in a capacity other than as a Trustee or Officer of Artis will act in the best interests of Artis in connection with their real estate activities.

-Where there are conflicts of interests involving the entering into of contracts by Artis in which a Trustee or officer has a direct or indirect interest, such conflicts of interest will be resolved by procedures and remedies similar to those provided under the Canada Business Corporations Act.
+Where there are conflicts of interests involving the entering into of contracts by Artis in which a Trustee or Officer has a direct or indirect interest, such conflicts of interest will be resolved by procedures and remedies similar to those provided under the Canada Business Corporations Act.